TerribleDev/blog.terrible.dev/src/TerribleDev.Blog.Web/Posts/Optimizing-Heroku-Cache-For-JS-Monorepos.md

 }
 ```

-Now every time a develper runs `yarn install` they will compute the cache directories.
+Now every time a developer runs `yarn install` they will compute the cache directories.
 When we push changes to prod we get much better cache hits across our yarn workspace